choderalab/openmmtools/docs/devtutorial.rst

     # Other force configurations.
     system.addForce(custom_force)

-When this is the case, the base class ``mmtools.states.GlobalParameterState`` can be used to create a composable state very quickly.
+When this is the case, the base class ``openmmtools.states.GlobalParameterState`` can be used to create a composable state very quickly.

 .. testcode::